-8. Employee Retention Tax Credit
+6. Employee Retention Tax Credit

-In 2022, BVMI qualified for the Employee Retention Tax Credit ("ERTC") which is a refundable payroll tax credit for employers who had operations fully or partially suspended due to orders from a governmental authority or whose revenues decreased by a specific threshold.
-When eligible, an entity can claim a refund in excess of the payroll taxes paid based upon the amount of qualified wages and health insurance paid.
-Because the amount of the credit is in excess of the payroll taxes paid, the ERTC is considered a conditional grant.
-BVMI has elected to follow the guidance in ASC 958-605 in which conditional governmental grants are recognized as income when conditions are substantially met.
-BVMI has recognized \$632,440 as a receivable for the ERTC, as well as \$43,978 in interest receivable from the Internal Revenue Service related to the claim, and \$63,244 payable for professional fees related to processing the claim.
+In 2022, BVMI qualified for the Employee Retention Tax Credit ("ERTC") and recognized \$632,440 as a receivable for the ERTC, as well as \$43,978 in interest receivable from the Internal Revenue Service related to the claim, and \$63,244 payable for professional fees related to processing the claim.
 The net benefit to BVMI was \$613,174 for the year ended December 31, 2022.
-The ERTC refunds were received in January and February 2023.
+The ERTC refunds were received in January and February 2023, and the related payable was also paid concurrently.